ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-02-03-element-alignment.md

-#### Element alignment
+### Element alignment

-By default, the elements are tightly packed in memory, one after each other.
+By default, the elements are tightly aligned in memory, one after each other.

-You can alter this behaviour by specifying *alignment modifier*.
+You can alter this behaviour by specifying the *alignment modifier*.
 It can take 3 different values:
 - *byte*, for 1 byte alignment
 - *word*, for 2 byte alignment
 - *dword*, for 4 byte alignment

-The default packing is on *byte* level, so you don't really need to specify it.
+The default alignment is on *byte* level, so you don't really need to specify it.

-In case you want to pack values aligned to 4 byte steps, you might consider using DWORD modifier.
+In case you want to elements aligned to 4 byte steps, you might consider using `DWORD` modifier.

 Let's have a look at this example:
 ```thinbasic